tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

   yikes: !!map
   misinformation: !!map
     historians: "James just makes up a term and passes it off as something commonly heard in the queer community."
+    misinterpretation:
+      _desc_: James has a propensity to misunderstand what he's playwriting from, like
+      scorpius_life: the time he said Scorpius's life was worse with Albus in it
     wrong_names:
       _desc_: James seemingly deliberately gets multiple names wrong in his script, presumably to avoid plagiarism detection, including
       richard_dyer: "Richard Dyer"